lightning/bolts/02-peer-protocol.md

 (source_node_id, destination_node_id, temporary_channel_id) tuple.
 Note that
-any such APIs which reference channels by their channel id before the funding transaction is confirmed are also not persistent - until you know the script pubkey corresponding to the funding txo nothing prevents duplicative channel ids.
+any such APIs which reference channels by their channel id before the funding transaction is confirmed are also not persistent - until you know the script pubkey corresponding to the funding output nothing prevents duplicative channel ids.

 #### Future